Discovering the Network Granger Causality in Large Vector Autoregressive Models: Introduction

-In this paper, we propose two novel inferential methods for discovering the network Granger causality in high-dimensional VAR models, based on asymptotic and bootstrap $t$-statistics, respectively, with the debiased lasso estimator.
-The key aspect is that they are designed to control the FDR, which will lead to a more stable discovery.
-Their theoretical properties, including the FDR control and power guarantee, are investigated.
-To the best of our knowledge, this is the first paper to propose such inferential procedures for high-dimensional VAR models and to investigate their theoretical properties.
-The finite sample evidence suggests that both of the procedures can successfully control the FDR while maintaining the high power.
+In this paper, we propose two novel methods for discovering the network Granger causality in high-dimensional VAR models, based on asymptotic and bootstrap $t$-statistics, respectively.
+We will show that they can control the \textit{directional} FDR (dFDR), which takes into account not only whether each parameter is zero but also the differences in their directions (signs), with a high power guarantee.
+This will lead to a more accurate and stable discovery.
+In case a strong cross-sectional dependency in the model is anticipated, we also provide a \textit{robustification} of Procedure 1 that gives a valid FDR control under any dependence structure.
+To the best of our knowledge, this is the first paper to propose such inference-based procedures that focus on discovering network Granger causalities with theoretical guarantees.
+The finite sample evidence suggests that the procedures can successfully control the FDR while maintaining the high power.
 The proposed methods are applied to a large dataset of macroeconomic time series and regional house prices in the UK.

-Finally, there are a few studies that consider Granger causality between groups of variables, typically using group lasso; see \cite{BasuShojaieMicha2015}, \cite{LinMichailidis2017} and \cite{BasuEtAl2019}.
+There are some studies that consider Granger causality between groups of variables, typically using group lasso; see \cite{BasuShojaieMicha2015}, \cite{LinMichailidis2017}, and \cite{BasuEtAl2019}.
 This approach requires the researcher to know the group members. \cite{Gudmund2021} develop methods to statistically identify groups among the variables.
-We also notice that the FDR control for time series is essentially quite difficult, and there are very few studies.
-One exception is \cite{CMChi2021}, but this does not appear readily applicable to our purpose.